vinnipukh/WordleSolver/README.md

 # WordleSolver

-This was the project i was tasked with in the cs101 class in the Ozyegin University, Our objective was to code a program that solves the wordle.
+This was the project i was tasked with in the cs101 course in the Ozyegin University, Our objective was to code a program that solves the wordle.
 The bare minimum requirements was:
 The program would give up if it couldn't guess.